 The results from the electromagnetic surveys (TEM, MT) conducted, show zones of low resistivity in the Ngozi area, which can possibly be correlated to alteration zones formed by geothermal activity.
 This might be an indication of a potential geothermal reservoir (GEOTHERM.,2006).
-The results and findings from the geophysical surveys and the final report of the GEOTHREM project are not yet available.
+The results and findings from the geophysical surveys of the GEOTHREM project indicate Low resistive layers in the subsurface north west of Lake Ngozi area in Mbeya region.